mjo-at-github/sWeather/README.md

+# sWeather

-## sbt project compiled with Scala 3
+## An sbt project compiled with Scala 3

 ### Usage

+Remarks

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.